bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-There is another example, that uses another database, another online database, for getting the members of a rock band.
+<p>There is another example, that uses another database, another online database,
+for getting the members of a rock band.
 So, I type &quot;The Beatles&quot;.
 I got from the remote server the list of the members of The Beatles.
-So, these were the most typical uses of JavaScript Web sites.
+So, these were the most typical uses of JavaScript Web sites.</p>

 <h4>What can be done with JavaScript:</h4>

 <h4>1) Interact with the HTML and CSS content of a document, respond to events</h4>

-We have already seen three examples in previous parts of this week&apos;s course material.
+<p>We have already seen three examples in previous parts of this week&apos;s
+course material.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 114. update html using javascript (85) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">